 If you are selling products from your blog, it is very important to make sure you provide a safe way for people to purchase them.
 The last thing you want is for a customer’s credit card details, for example, to be exposed – this can lead to a loss of reputation and even legal action.
 Make sure you use a secure payment method that will encrypt all of their payment information and keep their personal information safe.
 There are many payment processors that are very good when it comes to security, such as PayPal.

 Start your free 14-day Acunetix Trial to uncover vulnerabilities in your website today.
-This gives allows you to address any security issues in your website before they can be exploited by hackers.
+This gives allows you to address any WordPress security issues in your website before they can be exploited by hackers.

 By implementing these suggestions you can rest assured that your blog security will remain at its best, your visitors will be safe, and happy to keep coming back to your blog!